Woodrow Wilson: Labor and agriculture

 Wilson thought a child labor law would probably be unconstitutional but reversed himself in 1916 with a close election approaching.
 In 1916, after intense campaigns by the National Child Labor Committee (NCLC) and the National Consumers League, the Congress passed the Keating–Owen Act, making it illegal to ship goods in interstate commerce if they were made in factories employing children under specified ages.
 Southern Democrats were opposed but did not filibuster.
 Wilson endorsed the bill at the last minute under pressure from party leaders who stressed how popular the idea was, especially among the emerging class of women voters.
 He told Democratic Congressmen they needed to pass this law and also a workman's compensation law to satisfy the national progressive movement and to win the 1916 election against a reunited GOP.
 It was the first federal child labor law.
 However, the U.S. Supreme Court struck down the law in Hammer v.
 Dagenhart (1918).
 Congress then passed a law taxing businesses that used child labor, but that was struck down by the Supreme Court in Bailey v.
 Drexel Furniture (1923).
 Child labor was finally ended in the 1930s.
 He approved the goal of upgrading the harsh working conditions for merchant sailors and signed LaFollette's Seamen's Act of 1915.

+During his political career, Wilson commissioned members of the Fraternal Order of Eagles to study old age pension laws overseas to determine whether such laws could be adopted in the United States.
+Pensions for civil servants employed by the federal government were introduced during Wilson's final year in office.

 Wilson called on the Labor Department to mediate conflicts between labor and management.
 In 1914, Wilson dispatched soldiers to help bring an end to the Colorado Coalfield War, one of the deadliest labor disputes in American history.
 In 1916 he pushed Congress to enact the eight-hour work day for railroad workers, which ended a major strike.
 It was "the boldest intervention in labor relations that any president had yet attempted."

 Wilson disliked the excessive government involvement in the Federal Farm Loan Act, which created twelve regional banks empowered to provide low-interest loans to farmers.
 Nevertheless, he needed the farm vote to survive the upcoming 1916 election, so he signed it.